-REPORTING IN ACCORDANCE WITH THE PUBLIC SECTOR PROTOCOL
+REPORTING IN ACCORDANCE WITH THE CORPORATE STANDARD AND PUBLIC SECTOR PROTOCOL

 The GHG Protocol Initiative encourages all public sector organizations regardless of their experience in preparing a GHG inventory-to use this document.
 The term "shall" is used in the chapters containing standards to clarify what is required to prepare and report a GHG inventory in accordance with the Public Sector Protocol; not to convey a statutory requirement.
-This is intended to improve the consistency with which the standard is applied and the resulting information that is publicly reported.
+This is intended to improve the consistency with which the standard is applied and the resulting information that is publicly reported, without departing from the initial intent of the Corporate Standard.
 It also has the advantage of providing a verifiable standard for public sector organizations interested in taking this additional step.